NinjaBee/StorieStream_Main/README.md

 - Need a back/undo button
 - possibly need three user-types (Author, Reader, Moderation/not-top-level admin)
 - Will either need to build in moderation functionality to apps or create a model that can moderate/both
+- Need to adjust the speed of scroll.
+It goes very fast.
+- Need to find out why it only shows divs on Chrome.